HMA is one of the most recognizable VPNs around, and while previously lacking have been making positive strides in recent years.

 If you use HMA on an Android or Windows device, you will be connected to OpenVPN using 256-bit AES encryption with 4096-bit RSA keys for handshaking, authenticated with SHA256.

 On Mac and iOS devices you will also get 256-bit AES connections but through the IKEv2/IPsec protocol as this is more compatible with the operating system.

-HMA's privacy policies, and specifically its logging practices, have long been the biggest single criticism of their service.
+HMA's user privacy policies and specifically its logging practices, have long been the biggest single criticism of their service.

-HMA has a track record of complying with local law enforcement and if asked, they will hand over private details over to the authorities.
-It remains to be seen how the changes they have made to their logging practices affect this cooperation
+HMA has a track record of complying with local law enforcement and if asked, they will hand private details over to the authorities.
+It remains to be seen how the changes they have made to their logging practices affect this cooperation.

 In the past they have also been known to suspend accounts they deem in breach of the law and actively discourage users from downloading BitTorrent files.
 However, they do now seem to have “P2P” tagged servers which could signal an easing on this policy.